What can I accomplish with Microsoft Purview DevOps policies?

 Three elements define a DevOps policy:

-This is a list of Azure AD users, groups, or service principals that are granted access.
+This is a list of Microsoft Entra users, groups, or service principals that are granted access.

 This is the scope where the policy is enforced.
 The data resource path is the composition of subscription > resource group > data source.

 Microsoft Purview DevOps policies currently support SQL-type data sources.
 You can configure them on individual data sources and on entire resource groups and subscriptions.
-You can create DevOps policies only after you register the data resource in Microsoft Purview with the Data use management option turned on.
+You can create DevOps policies only after you register the data resource in Microsoft Purview with the Data policy enforcement option turned on.

 A role maps to a set of actions that the policy permits on the data resource.
 DevOps policies support the SQL Performance Monitor and SQL Security Auditor roles.
 Both of these roles provide access to SQL system metadata, and more specifically to dynamic management views (DMVs) and dynamic management functions (DMFs).
 But the set of DMVs and DMFs that these roles grant is different.
 We provide some popular examples later in this article.